 You can simply view the picturesque 54-ft tower from a pullout on Hwy.
 101, or even better, experience it closeup.
 This is one of Yachats' star attractions.

 Perched atop 1,000-foot-high Heceta Head, the lighthouse is one of the most photographed on the coast.
 To no surprise, this one is one of the most famous Oregon lighthouses.
 The light atop the 56-foot tower was first illuminated in 1894.
 Its automated beacon, seen 21 miles from land, is rated as the strongest light on the Oregon coast.

 Take the half-mile Heceta Lighthouse Trail past the Lightkeeper's Cottage, which is actually a working bed & breakfast you can book to stay at.
 Check out our article with all the information you need to secure your overnight adventure.

 The secluded beach is fantastic as well; a great place to relax, have some rockhounding fun, or eat a picnic lunch with friends and family.

 Visit the "Little Log Church" Museum

-In downtown Yachats, Oregon, you can walk to the historic Little Log Church Museum.
-Built by community volunteers’swith timber hauled down the Yachats River, The Little Log Church was completed in 1930.
+In downtown Yachats, Oregon, you can walk through town to the historic Little Log Church Museum.
+Built by community volunteers with timber hauled down the Yachats River, The Little Log Church was completed in 1930.
 It became a museum in 1970 that houses settler exhibits, an extensive shell collection, and works of local artists and authors.
-It is staffed by volunteers and open to visitors daily except Thursday.
+It is staffed by volunteers and opens to visitors daily except Thursday.
 The charming building is also available for rent to private parties for weddings and receptions.